Frobenius structures on hypergeometric equations: Hypergeometric equations and the GKZ construction

-\begin{example} In Definition~\ref{D:HG to GKZ2}, we have obvious isomorphisms as in Definition~\ref{D:linear change} corresponding to the permutations of $\alpha_1,\dots,\alpha_n$ and of $\beta_1,\dots,\beta_n$; however, these are not automorphisms because they change $\delta$.
+\begin{example} In Example~\ref{exa:HG to GKZ2}, we have obvious isomorphisms as in Construction~\ref{const:linear change} corresponding to the permutations of $\alpha_1,\dots,\alpha_n$ and of $\beta_1,\dots,\beta_n$; however, these are not automorphisms because they change $\delta$.
 We may similarly construct an isomorphism effecting the interchange of parameters from Remark~\ref{R:switch alpha beta}. \end{example}

-\begin{example} We construct an isomorphism, in the sense of Definition~\ref{D:linear change}, between the minimal GKZ system corresponding to a hypergeometric equation (Definition~\ref{D:HG to GKZ}) and the more symmetric version (Definition~\ref{D:HG to GKZ2}).
+\begin{example} We construct an isomorphism, in the sense of Construction~\ref{const:linear change}, between the minimal GKZ system corresponding to a hypergeometric equation (Example~\ref{exa:HG to GKZ}) and the more symmetric version (Example~\ref{exa:HG to GKZ2}).
 This uses the matrices

 \end{example}